Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

     git commit -m "Update testing data."
     ```

-## Testing the effect of training and testing data updates
+## Test training and testing data effect

-Changes should be tested to confirm the effect on the model before a pull request is created.
-Tests will output a [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) you can use to evaluate whether the changes have improved the model.
-If so, the updates will be submitted as a pull request.
+The changes to `training/related-text.txt` represent changes you'll make to your training data to adapt your Custom Speech model to your needs.
+Before a pull request is created, the changes should be tested to confirm that they will improve a model's recognition.
+[Word error rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) is a metric output from the tests that you can use to evaluate a model's recognition accuracy.
+If the WER improves, the updates can be submitted in a pull request.

+To do that testing, use your development Speech project.

 >**Note**: In this walk through, you will submit your changes as a PR regardless of the WER to illustrate making a change to the training and testing data.

-To test the effect of your changes:
+Use your development Speech Project to test the effect of your changes:

 1. Open [Speech Studio](https://speech.microsoft.com/portal/).
 1. Open your development Speech project from [Test the baseline model](2-test-the-baseline-model#Test-training-data-effect).